top of page

 Preventing Chronic Pain

 Unfortunately, no one medication or therapy is usually the answer once chronic pain has set in.
-Unfortunately, with narcotics, each successive dose becomes less effective than the previous, and setting up the pathway for over dosage and abuse.
+Unfortunately, with narcotics, each successive dose becomes less effective than the previous, setting up the pathway for overdosing and abuse.

 The best alternative is to first jump on any new injury or illness with pain as soon as possible.
 It is vital with any new condition or injury to reduce pain quickly, and much it as much as possible with nondrug methods.

-This is why seeking therapy soon after injury or onset of a condition like shingles or neuropathy or even headaches and back pain can produce much better long-term treatment results!
+This is why seeking therapy soon after injury or the onset of a condition like shingles, neuropathy, or even headaches and back pain can produce much better long-term treatment results!

-This helps explain why our customized home care kits we regularly outfit our patients with can be so very powerful in helping avoid drug dependence and lessening the chances of developing chronic pain.
+This helps explain why our customized home care kits, which we regularly outfit our patients with, can be so very powerful in helping avoid drug dependence and lessening the chances of developing chronic pain.

 Our team is here to help.
 Just reach out by Chat or TEXT and we'll help you any way we can!